I’m totally new to this. What exactly IS yoga?

 I’m a guy.
 Isn’t yoga just for women?

 In short: heck no, bro!
 Let’s be up front: yoga has an image of being dominated by women even though, ironically, it used to be practiced nearly exclusively by men.
 In some studios today, women do outnumber men.
 But men throughout the world are now participating in yoga in droves.
 It’s good for men’s flexibility, weight control, and mental health.
-If you want to find your abs, tone your chest, shoulders, and arms, and finally be able to tie your shoes without fully crouching down, yoga’s for you.
+If you want to find your abs, tone your chest, shoulders, and arms, and finally be able to tie your shoes without fully crouching down, OR, more importantly, clear your mind, yoga’s for you.

 Isn’t yoga just stretching and meditation?
 I want a REAL work out!

 If you want a REAL workout, we’ll give it to you!
-While yoga is often associated with low-intensity stretching and meditation, advanced yoga (Level 3) classes are some of the toughest workouts you can find!
+While yoga is often associated with low-intensity stretching and meditation, many of our hot classes are definitely challenging!
 Can you hold a plank pose in a 100 degree room for one minute after an hour-long workout?
 Come show us!

 I haven’t exercised in a while.
-Won’t I be left out?
+Won’t I be left behind?

 I’m two feet away from being able to touch my toes: I’m the least flexible person you could find.
 There’s no way I should be in a yoga class, right?